Brow Lift

 How a brow lift will affect brow position

 Drawbacks to this technique include a longer scar, hair loss along the scar, and sensory loss in the scalp.
-In addition, recovery time is often longer than the endoscopic brow lift due to the size of the incision.
+Additionally, recovery time is often longer than the endoscopic forehead lift due to the size of the incision.

 Location of incisions in a Coronal Brow Lift